St Mary's Church, Battersea

-St Mary's Church, Battersea, is the oldest of the churches in Battersea in the London Borough of Wandsworth, in the inner south-west of the UK's capital city.
-Its parish shared by three Anglican churches is in the diocese of Southwark.
+St Mary's Church, Battersea is an Anglican church in Greater London.
+It the oldest of the churches in Battersea, London Borough of Wandsworth, in the inner south-west of the UK's capital city.
+Its parish is shared by three Anglican churches is in the Diocese of Southwark.
 Christians have worshipped at the site continuously since around 800 AD.
 It is a Grade I listed building for its combined heritage and architectural merit.

 History

 St. Mary's is among the earliest five documented Christian holy sites south of the River Thames in London, historically in Surrey, in the Diocese of Winchester.
 The original church was built around 800 AD, and the present building was completed in 1777.
 It was designed by Joseph Dixon, a local architect.